Interpreting Skills

 Elementary Interpretation

-Spring 2025: This interpretation is a sample of my work within the elementary school setting.
-The student consumer's name is Shelby.
-She is a 3rd grader who is fluent in both English and sign language.
-She has a unilateral cochlear implant on her right side.
-Her parents encouraged her involvement in the Deaf community from a young age, and she is on grade level.
-By the end of the year, she will be tested for the 4th-grade gifted and talented class.
-Her favorite classes are math and science, and she loves school.
-Shelby uses an interpreter in class for support, but may work independently with less support from the interpreter for smaller group work.
+Spring 2025: This interpretation is a sample of my work in an elementary setting.
+Shelby is a third-grade student fluent in both English and sign language.
+She has a unilateral cochlear implant and has been involved in the Deaf community from a young age.
+She is performing at grade level and may be evaluated for the fourth-grade gifted program.
+Shelby uses an interpreter for instructional support but often works independently during small group activities.

 Middle School Interpretation - ASL to English

-Spring 2025: This work serves as a sample of my work from ASL to English for an 8th grader's persuasive presentation on why families of deaf children should learn to sign.
-The student is trilingual (English, Spanish, and ASL) and has speech services as part of their IEP.
-The student has goals of attending Gallaudet University and becoming an ASL teacher, demonstrating that they are well integrated into Deaf culture, even though their family has not been involved in developing that part of their identity.
+Spring 2025: This sample represents my ASL to English interpretation of an eighth-grade student’s persuasive presentation advocating for families of deaf children to learn sign language.
+The student is trilingual (English, Spanish, and ASL) and receives speech services as part of their IEP.
+The student has articulated goals of attending Gallaudet University and becoming an ASL teacher, reflecting strong alignment with Deaf culture despite limited family involvement.
+The persuasive nature of the assignment required accurate representation of rhetorical structure, emotional intensity, and identity-based positioning within the discourse.

 .png)